Parent Advocacy

 Supporting Parents in Many Ways

-The goals of the Parent Advocacy programs are to increase the reunification rate for child welfare system-involved families and reduce out-of-home placements.
+The goals of Parent Advocacy programs are to increase the reunification rate for child welfare system-involved families and reduce out-of-home placements.

 What Parent Partners & Parent Advocates Do: